-Reducing TCO for Charge Point Operators and eMobility Service Providers (EMSPs)
+Achieving operational excellence for Charge Point Operators and EV Service Providers (EVSPs).

-Electric vehicle charging-station operations management is complex, with uptime as the most critical challenge for charge point operators (CPO). eMobility service providers (EMSP) cannot have electric vehicle owners get to an EV charging station only to discover that the charge point is not operational.
+Electric vehicle charging-station operations management is complex, with uptime as the most critical challenge for charge point operators (CPOs).
+CPOs and EV service providers (EVSPs) can’t afford to have electric vehicle (EV) owners get to an EV charging station only to discover that the charge point is not operational.
 Anytime a malfunction occurs, the operator loses revenue and customer loyalty.